Macular Edema

 √ The optical coherence tomography is a useful test to detect the presence of CME in these patients since CME may be difficult to identify on fluorescein angiogram.

-Go from Macular Edema to Macular Disease
+Return to Macular Disease

-Go from Macula Edema to Macular Degeneration
+Go Back to WebRN Macular Degeneration Home

 √ Prevention of Macular Degeneration?